Aminatta Forna: Happiness

-Happiness was featured on numerous international end-of-2018 round-ups as one of the best books of the year, including Kirkus Reviews, the UK's Guardian, and South Africa's Sunday Times.
+Happiness was featured on numerous international end-of-2018 round-ups as one of the best books of the year, including Kirkus Reviews, the UK's The Guardian, and South Africa's Sunday Times.

 Happiness was longlisted for the European Literature Prize in March 2019, and shortlisted for both the Royal Society of Literature (RSL) Ondaatje Prize, and the Jhalak Prize in April 2019.

-The Window Seat
+The Window Seat: Notes from a Life in Motion

-In December 2020, in a conversation with Maaza Mengiste published by LitHub, Forna revealed the cover of, and announced, that an essay collection named The Window Seat would be published in May 2021.
+In December 2020, in a conversation with Maaza Mengiste published by Literary Hub, Forna announced that her essay collection named The Window Seat would be published in May 2021.

-In January 20201, LitHub listed The Window Seat as one of the most anticipated books of 2021, Harper's Magazine's reviewer wrote: "With this collection, she proves a compelling essayist too, her voice direct, lucid, and fearless.
+In January 2021, LitHub listed The Window Seat as one of the most anticipated books of 2021, Harper's Magazine's reviewer wrote: "With this collection, she proves a compelling essayist too, her voice direct, lucid, and fearless.
 All the pieces are enjoyable and often surprising, even when rather slight.
 But the most substantial ones are memorable—even unforgettable.
 They deftly straddle the personal and the political."
 The Boston Globe singled out Forna's "fine command over both language and life", also noting "her vivid, keenly observed anecdotes [which] make her tendency toward hope all the more reassuring."

 Time magazine selected The Window Seat as one of twelve "must read" books in May 2021.
 The Washington Independent Review of Books described The Window Seat as "a collection that defies convention.
 It may just be the perfect post-pandemic read, and Forna the ideal post-pandemic writer."
-The Los Angeles Times singled out Forna's ability to weave in "experiences that are so individual another essayist would make them the center of a piece, like the time she flew a plane on a loop-de-loop or when she had an audience with the Queen.
-Here they are part of the texture of her understanding of the world" and singled out The Window Seat as "intelligent, curious and broad."
+The Los Angeles Times noted Forna's ability to weave in "experiences that are so individual another essayist would make them the centre of a piece, like the time she flew a plane on a loop-de-loop or when she had an audience with the Queen.
+Here they are part of the texture of her understanding of the world".
+It described The Window Seat as "intelligent, curious and broad."
 The New York Times review commented that "Forna's ruminations are deeply felt yet unsentimental ... whose wide-ranging subjects chart a path toward a kind of freedom, to be at home, always elsewhere."